zaida04/g.js-self/README.md

-# This project is currently in a Work In Progress stage and is not ready for usage yet.
+# This project is in an Alpha stage, be weary of bug fixes coming out.

 <div align="center">
     <img src="static/readme-header.png" width="546" alt="guildedjs"/>